 The University has designated an official Customer Information Security Officer, based in the Office of the Provost.

 University units that are significantly engaged in financial activities that involve the collection or utilization of customer financial information must identity themselves to the University's Customer Information Security Officer.
-Examples of activities that GLB would apply to include the administration of financial aid, the processing of credit card information, or the collection of any other form of customer financial information.
-University units must document all such collection and processing activities, describe the nature and extent of their utilization of customer information, and appoint an employee to oversee the unit's information safeguards practices.
+Examples of activities that GLB would apply to include administering financial aid, processing of credit card information, and collecting of any other form of customer financial information.
+University units must document all such collection and processing activities.
+They must describe the nature and extent of their utilization of customer information.
+And an employee must be appointed to oversee the unit's information safeguards practices.

 University units must assess their current customer information practices, identify vulnerabilities, and take appropriate measures to secure customer information.